-It’s time to uncover the first programme cards of the multimedia festival Ars Independent 2018!
+It’s time to uncover solid part of the programme cards of the multimedia festival Ars Independent 2018!
 Discounted festival passes are also now available for pre-order.

 The Black Horse of Film will feature 6 debuting directors.
 The prize – title and statuette of the Black Horse and 500 EUR – in this and other competitions will be awarded by the festivalgoers.
 The nominated titles will be revealed in September.